Tendai: Foundation by Saichō

-Although Jianzhen (Jp.
-Ganjin) had brought Tiantai teachings to Japan as early as 754, its teachings did not take root until generations later when the monk Saichō 最澄 (767-822) joined the Japanese missions to Imperial China in 804 and founded Enryaku-ji on Mount Hiei.
+The teachings of the Chinese Tiantai school founded by Zhiyi (538–597 CE) had been had brought to Japan as early as 754 by Jianzhen (Jp.
+Ganjin).
+However, Tiantai teachings did not take root until generations later when the monk Saichō 最澄 (767–822) joined the Japanese missions to Imperial China in 804 and founded Enryaku-ji on Mount Hiei.
 The future founder of Shingon Buddhism, Kūkai, also traveled on the same mission; however, the two were on separate ships and there is no evidence of their meeting during this period.

 From the city of Ningbo (then called Míngzhōu 明州), Saichō was introduced by the governor to Dàosuì (道邃), who was the seventh Tiantai patriarch, and later he journeyed to Tiantai Mountain for further study.
 After receiving teachings and initiations on Chan, Precepts and Chinese Esoteric Buddhism, Saichō devoted much of his time to making accurate copies of Tiantai texts and studying under Dàosuì.
 By the sixth month of 805, Saichō had returned to Japan along with the official mission to China.
 Saichō was also influenced by his study of Huayan (Jp.
 Kegon) philosophy under Gyōhyō 行表 (720–797) and this was his initial training before going to China.

 Because of the Imperial Court's interest in Tiantai as well as esoteric Buddhism, Saichō quickly rose in prominence upon his return.
-He was asked by Emperor Kanmu (735-806) to perform various esoteric rituals, and Saichō also sought recognition from the Emperor for a new, independent Tendai school in Japan.
+He was asked by Emperor Kanmu (735–806) to perform various esoteric rituals, and Saichō also sought recognition from the Emperor for a new, independent Tendai school in Japan.
 Because the emperor sought to reduce the power of the Hossō school, he granted this request, but with the stipulation that the new "Tendai" school would have two programs: one for esoteric Buddhism and one for exoteric Buddhist practice.

 The new Tendai school was therefore based on a combination of the doctrinal and meditative system of Zhiyi with esoteric Buddhist practice and texts.
 Tendai learning at Mount Hiei traditionally followed two curriculums: